Distance from a Road: 3.3 miles

 Getting back to the boat is interesting–because tide has risen a few inches higher.
 Our bodies rock in the pounding waves.
 The GPS takes a sacrificial dive in the Atlantic, darn it.
 We make it aboard our jonboat and disembark.
 There are no pictures to share of this, since we value safety greater than photo ops.

 While boating back to Scotts Landing, we snap another telephoto view of Atlantic City to the south.
-The view is ironically beautiful.
+The view is unexpectedly and ironically beautiful.

 There actually is room in this world for both civilization and wildlands.
 The problem is that civilization continues its unchecked expansion across the formerly wild landscape with no societal committment to ever stop it and say–enough is enough.
-We are one American family ready to say just that.
+But we are one American family ready to say “enough is enough.”
 And we’ve met many more like us while Remote Spotting across America…

 –The Remote Spotters